Promist-Moon/tp/docs/DeveloperGuide.md

 ### \[Implemented\] Payment feature

 The Payment feature allows tutors to automatically track and manage tuition fees for each student.
 Each student has a PaymentList containing monthly Payment objects, which record the total and unpaid amounts for that month.
-Refer to [Model](#model-component) component diagram for payment details.
+Refer to [Model](#model-component) class diagram for payment details.
 Whenever lessons are added, edited, or deleted, Tuiniverse automatically recalculates the corresponding monthly payment to keep all financial records consistent.

 1. **`pay` command**